JitanshA/MANTIS-OBC-AI-core/readme.md

 ### Formatting
 - Based on Google style guide.
 Refernece https://github.com/NASA-SW-VnV/ikos .clang-format and .clang-tidy for details

-### Classes and Inheritence
-- Do not use inheritence

 ### Looping
 - Ensure all loops have a termination condition i.e. no infinite while true loops